 After receiving bunion (MIFS) surgery, our patients can walk the same day.
 The patient is told to simply keep the dressing clean, dry, and intact so that the surgical site is protected.
 A CAM walker or boot is dispensed to the patient to aid in the healing process as well.
 The boot is crucial because it allows the patient to walk with minimal weight on the surgical site.
 The boot can be cumbersome at first but our patients quickly adapt to their new shoe gear.
 The first post op visit is typically 3-4 days after the surgery and at that visit the surgeon will simply make sure that there are no issues or concerns that need to be addressed.
 The patient will then come back 10-14 days later and during that time they will continue to be in the boot.
 After the 2nd post op visit the patient will be instructed on how to dress their toe to ensure the alignment of the toe is secured.
 The skin by this time is healed and the patient is allowed to get the foot wet.
 The patient will return 14 days later and will be assessed for switching to a regular supportive shoe.
 If the patient can tolerate a regular shoe the patient will gradually increase their activity as tolerated.
 All of these steps are contingent upon the healing of the bones and the patients’ symptoms.
 That being said, every patient can have their own unique post-operative course.
 The consistent factor of all the patients is that pain and swelling is minimized and that they are able to carry on with their lives immediately after foot surgery.

 Utilizing state of the art techniques to correct foot pathologies has always been a priority at Advanced Podiatry and now with minimally invasive foot surgery techniques we are effectively treating bunion pain with better results and minimal discomfort.
-Please call and make an appointment with Dr. Cruz today to help get you on the road to pain free walking.
+Please call and make an appointment at The Tampa Podiatrist today to help get you on the road to pain free walking.